-Though the term financial advisor has been in general use since the early 1990s, it is not without controversy.
+Though the term financial adviser has been in general use since the early 1990s, it is not without controversy.
 Many critics still maintain that it implies adherence to the strict fiduciary standard that requires acting in the best interests of clients, rather than the less stringent suitability standard that traditionally binds brokers.
-Merrill Lynch, for example, was among the last of the major firms to adopt the term, entirely due to this concern on the part of its legal and compliance department, which was very conservative at the time.
+For example, Merrill Lynch was among the last of the major firms to adopt the term, entirely due to this concern on the part of its legal and compliance department, which was very conservative at the time.

-Some financial advisors focus on serving individual or retail clients and others concentrate on business or institutional clients.
-Some securities firms prefer that financial advisors specialize in this fashion, others leave it up to the individual advisors to choose whatever mix of clients they prefer.
-Business clients who require specialized advice and services (such as in working capital management or business loans) may prefer financial advisors with detailed knowledge in these areas.
+Some financial advisers focus on serving individual or retail clients, while others concentrate on business or institutional clients.
+There are securities firms that prefer their financial advisers to specialize in one type of client, rather than a mix of clients, however there are other firms who allow their financial advisers to serve a mix of clients.
+Business clients who require specialized advice and services involving, say, working capital management or business loans, may prefer financial advisers with detailed knowledge in these areas.

 Duties and Responsibilities

-Financial advisors counsel clients on investment opportunities, consonant with the latter's needs, goals and tolerance for risk.
-The job requires keeping abreast of the financial markets, constantly monitoring the specific investments in clients' portfolios, and being on top of new investment strategies and investment vehicles.
-Financial advisors must be confident about decision-making under uncertainty and under extreme time pressure, have excellent people and communication skills, and know how to deal with failure and with dissatisfied clients.
+Financial advisers counsel clients on investment opportunities, consistent with the latter's needs, goals, and tolerance for risk.
+The job requires keeping abreast of the financial markets, constantly monitoring the specific investments in clients' portfolios, and staying current on new investment strategies and vehicles.
+Financial advisers must be confident about decision-making with uncertainty and under extreme time pressure, have excellent people and communication skills, and know how to deal with failure and with dissatisfied clients.

 Success is highly dependent on sales ability, both in the acquisition of new clients and in the pitching of investment ideas to existing clients.
-Serving clients, compliance and practice management are closely-intertwined issues for financial advisors.
+Client service, compliance, and practice management are closely intertwined issues for financial advisers.

-Financial advisors can greatly enhance their productivity and their ability to serve a large book of business if they are supported by one or more sales assistants.
-However, in many financial services firms, financial advisors must fund the pay of their sales assistants, in whole or in part, out of their own compensation (see below).
+Financial advisers can greatly enhance their productivity and ability to serve a large book of business if they are supported by one or more sales assistants.
+However, in many financial service firms, financial advisers must pay their sales assistants, in whole or in part, out of their own compensation.

-The Bureau of Labor Statistics (BLS) reports that 24% work more than 50 hours per week.
-However, the actual time commitment can be much heavier (60-80 hours per week or more), both for those starting out in the field and for established financial advisors committed to delivering excellent service and to growing their business.
+The Bureau of Labor Statistics (BLS) reports that 24 percent of financial advisers work more than 50 hours per week.
+However, the actual time commitment can be much higher (60 to 80 hours per week or more), both for those starting out in the field and for established financial advisers committed to delivering excellent service and to growing their business.

-Financial advisors have a high degree of professional autonomy, more akin to being an independent entrepreneur than a corporate employee.
-There is a close linkage between performance and reward, with virtually unlimited earnings potential.
+Financial advisers have a high degree of professional autonomy, more akin to being an independent entrepreneur than a corporate employee.
+There is a close link between performance and reward, with virtually unlimited earnings potential.
 Do your job well, and you make a discernible, positive impact on your clients' lives.

-Median annual compensation was about $67,520 as of May 2012, with 90% earning between $32,280 and $187,200.
-Financial advisor compensation typically is commission-based.
-That is, a financial advisor gets a share of the revenue generated for the firm by his/her clients.
-Other metrics, such as the total value of client financial assets on deposit with the financial advisor's firm, may also factor into compensation.
-Top financial advisors can earn well over $1,000,000.
+Median annual compensation in 2018 was $58,720, with 90 percent earning between $36,239 and $158,167.
+Financial adviser compensation typically is commission-based.
+That is, a financial adviser gets a share of the revenue generated for the firm by their clients.
+Other metrics, such as the total value of client financial assets on deposit with the financial adviser's firm, may also factor into compensation.
+Top financial advisers can earn well over $1,000,000.